-The comparable sale at 7212 Macleod Trail SE provided the best evidence that the subject property is likely over-assessed.
+[32] The comparable sale at 7212 Macleod Trail SE provided the best evidence that the subject property is likely over-assessed.
 The property is located in relative proximity to the subject and avoids the argument surrounding effective age versus actual age of the improvement in the residual land value calculation.
-The Respondent proved that even in ascribing no value to the improvement, the underlying residual land value is supportive of the Complainant's requested assessment rate of \$60.00 per SF on the first 20,000 SF of land.
-Moreover, the Respondent's recalculation of the Complainant's sales comparables' land residual values using AYOC for the improvements, failed to adequately support the assessment rate of \$100.00 per SF on the first 20,000 SF for the subject.
+The Respondent proved that even in ascribing no value to the improvement, the underlying residual land value is supportive of the Complainant's requested assessment rate of \$60.00 per SF of land.
+Moreover, the Respondent's recalculation of the Complainant's sales comparables' land residual values using AYOC for the improvements, failed to adequately support the assessment rate of \$100.00 per SF for the subject's land.

-[33] The failure of the Respondent to establish a market link between their sales comparables on 16 AV NE and South Macleod Trail left the Respondent with little evidence to support an assessment rate of \$100.00 per SF on the first 20,000 SF for the subject.
+[33] The failure of the Respondent to establish a market link between their sales comparables on 16 AV NE and South Macleod Trail left the Respondent with little evidence to support an assessment rate of \$100.00 per SF for the subject's land.

-DATED AT THE CITY OF CALGARY THIS 18 DAY OF October 2012.
+DATED AT THE CITY OF CALGARY THIS 18 DAY OF Detober 2012.